Health-RI/health-ri-metadata/confluence.md

 ### Implementation

-*   For shacl files to be used in a FAIR data point, please see [Latest published version](https://github.com/Health-RI/health-ri-metadata/blob/master/Foraml%20Models%20(shapes%2C%20rdf%2C%20skos%2C)/Core%20Metadata%20Module/coreRules.shapes.ttl "https://github.com/Health-RI/health-ri-metadata/blob/master/Foraml%20Models%20(shapes%2C%20rdf%2C%20skos%2C)/Core%20Metadata%20Module/coreRules.shapes.ttl")
+The model is part of the requirements to onboard to the Health-RI catalog, and documentation for users is not yet released.
+However, users can start the onboarding process by publishing their metadata according to this schema in a FAIR Data Point.
+To start:
+- read the explanation of all classes and properties in the [Core Metadata Schema Specification wiki](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/121110529/Core+Metadata+Schema+Specification)
+- collect and map your metadata instances to the model using this [example metadata collection sheet](https://github.com/Health-RI/health-ri-metadata/blob/master/Implementation/metadata%20collection%20sheet%20template.xlsx)
+- import the provided [shacl](https://github.com/Health-RI/health-ri-metadata/tree/master/Formalisation(shacl)/Core/PiecesShape) to your FDP (note: tutorial on how to configure your FDP for Health-RI's requirements is being developed)
-*   For a complete overview of the onboarding process, users can look for the [Metadata Onboarding on the National Catalogue](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279150593) with details on how to implement and connect to it.
+- For a complete overview of the onboarding process, users can look for the [Metadata Onboarding on the National Catalogue](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/279150593) with details on how to implement and connect to it.
-*   For an overview of the mapping pipeline visit the [Mapping Pipeline](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/290291734).
+- For an overview of the mapping pipeline visit the [Mapping Pipeline](https://health-ri.atlassian.net/wiki/spaces/FSD/pages/290291734).
-*   With any further questions or comments please contact Health-RI via the [Health-RI Servicedesk](https://www.health-ri.nl/health-ri-servicedesk) or via [servicedesk@health-ri.nl](mailto:servicedesk@health-ri.nl "mailto:servicedesk@health-ri.nl")
+- With any further questions or comments please contact Health-RI via the [Health-RI Servicedesk](https://www.health-ri.nl/health-ri-servicedesk) or via [servicedesk@health-ri.nl](mailto:servicedesk@health-ri.nl "mailto:servicedesk@health-ri.nl")